Kilkenny Ireland, 1324

 The le Poer family put the terrible items into crates and brought the crates to the Bishop of Ossory, Richard Ledrede.

 Witchcraft had just begun to become an obsession amongst some in the Catholic Church, which was the dominating institution in Ireland as in most of Western Europe.
-Alice was in a lot of trouble.
+Alice was in trouble.

 Alice's powerful enemies insisted that she was a witch but she had powerful friends as well.
 The Lord Chancellor of Ireland was her brother-in-law.
 Her son William, dear to her, was a friend of the treasurer.
 She had enough power that when Bishop Ledrede came to investigate her, she had him imprisoned in the castle.